cksoftwaretech/wangfuk/EVIDENCE.md

 *   *The Tactic:* Transforming "inability to answer" into "being silenced" plays the victim card, delegitimizing the residents' questions as "disruption."

 **2. The Vanished Promise:**
-*   **Witness Testimony:** Residents cited witnesses and confirmed that Chairman Tang **promised on-site** to hold a consultation session regarding the management contract.
+*   **Witness Testimony:** Residents cited witnesses and confirmed that Chairman Tang Kwok-kuen (鄧國權) **promised on-site** to hold a consultation session regarding the management contract.
 *   **The Erasure:** The official briefing and subsequent minutes **completely omitted** this promise.
 Instead, the MC moved straight to "renewing the contract" without consultation.
 *   *The Verdict:* The official record was sanitized to remove the MC's concessions, allowing them to renege on their word without a paper trail.